zakkudo/polymer-3-starter-project/README.md

 Bootstrap with
 `yarn install`

-Start with
+Start the project with a webserver with
 `yarn start`

-Build with
-`yarn build`

 Test with
 `yarn test`

+Run continuous testing with
+`yarn continuous`

+Check test coverage with
+`yarn cover`

+Generate documenation with
+`yarn document`

+Demo with storybook with
+`yarn demo`

+Build everything (coverage, documentation, demo, project) with `yarn build`

-Document with
+Clean the project with
-`yarn documentation`
+`yarn clean`